Naked at work: Waipukurau vets bare all in front of colleagues, for a good cause

 The challenge is all about showing people that if they can take their clothes off they can talk.

-This year's drought has been devastating for farmers and many Vet Services staff have been having friendly conversations with farmers to lend an ear of support.
+This year's drought has been devastating for farmers and many Vet Services staff have been having friendly conversations with farmers to lend an ear in support.

 In Waipukurau vets and retail staff have been given a list of people to ring to just have a chat.